guilhermecara/MilkGrub-Blue/README.md

-# 🥛 Milk Outside A Bag Of Milk Grub Theme
+# 🥛 Milk Outside A Bag Of Milk Grub BLUE Theme

 ![Showcase](./preview.png)

+### Why does this fork exist?

+Simply because I like the colour blue and I wanted it to match my desktop color.

 ### 🛠️ Installation